If you’ve been involved in the health and wellness world lately, you’ve likely heard of the keto diet.

 Although developing the keto rash is rare, you can prevent it by taking the following precautions when starting the keto diet:

 - Slowly lower your carbohydrate intake.
-Rather than dropping your carbohydrate intake suddenly, try to taper carbohydrates out of your diet more slowly.
+Rather than dropping your carbohydrate intake suddenly, try to slower taper carbohydrates out of your diet.

 - Consult with a doctor.
 If you’re concerned about any of the side effects of the keto diet, including the keto rash, visit your doctor for more information.
 They may refer you to a dietitian who can help you transition to the keto diet safely.